What happens after you've booked your smart meter installation

 - If you've got any mains connected alarms, it's worth double checking they're working correctly.

 Once they've finished the installation, and if they are able to comply with social distancing guidelines, your engineer will explain to you how your new smart meters work and how to use the In-Home Display, if you've chosen to have one.

-They'll also give you a few tips on how to save energy around the house.
+Your engineer will also give you a few tips on how to save energy around the house.
 You might also find our energy saving advice helpful in saving on energy costs.

 Before leaving your home, your engineer will wipe down all surfaces they have been in contact with using disinfectant wipes.

 Shortly after, we'll send you a survey so you can tell us what you think about our service during your smart meter upgrade.